deis/workflow/src/quickstart/provider/azure-acs/boot.md

 ![](images/step3.png)

-The next step takes the Service Principal name and password generated using the Azure CLI.
+Create a new service principal via [instructions at this link](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authenticate-service-principal-cli#create-service-principal-with-password) and put them into the UI.

-* Service Principal Client ID: the name of the principal created above e.g. `http://workflow-on-acs`
+* Service Principal Client ID: the name of the principal created in the example document after the `-n` parameter e.g. `exampleapp`
-* Service Principal Client Secret: the password returned by the Azure CLI e.g. 349d4728-438a-52a5-ad25-a740aa0bd240
+* Service Principal Client Secret: the password specified after the `-p` parameter or auto-generated in the Azure CLI e.g. 349d4728-438a-52a5-ad25-a740aa0bd240

 ![](images/step4.png)